davidadenaiyes/NextGen_SuperStore/README.md

 ![Data Analyst](https://github.com/princeadeakanni/NextGen/blob/main/Sales%20over%20time.PNG)

 ### World Map Chart
-This world map shpws the general distribution of products all around the world. i round up sales in each country against total sales and made the answer to be in percentage for easier undrstanding.
+This world map shows the general distribution of products all around the world.
+I round up sales in each country against total sales and made the answer to be in percentage for easier understanding.

 ![Data Analyst](https://github.com/princeadeakanni/NextGen/blob/main/World%20Map.PNG)

 ### Butterfly Chart
 This chart was created using my advance skills in *Bar Chart*.
-With this chat we are able to see how each product sells by category while I filter it by *Top 10 countries* and *Bottom 10 countries*.
+With this chat we are able to see how each product sells by category while I filter it by top and bottom 10 countries.

+*Top 10 countries*
 ![Data Analyst](https://github.com/princeadeakanni/NextGen/blob/main/Top%20Countries%20by%20Revenue.PNG)

+*Bottom 10 countries*
 ![Data Analyst](https://github.com/princeadeakanni/NextGen/blob/main/Bottom%20Countries%20by%20revenue.PNG)

 ### Heat Map
 This chart made it easy of us to understand customer behaviours in regards to which product they buy and how often they purchase such product.
-We plotted Customer ID against count of products sold to derive this wonderful insights.
+We plotted Customer ID against count of products sold to derive this wonderful insights. **_The product Manual is the most sold product_**

 ![Data Analyst](https://github.com/princeadeakanni/NextGen/blob/main/Most%20Sold%20Product.PNG)

 ### Monthly Revenue
-This line chart shows us that sales generally picks up from January with few downslopes and steady climbing till August, By August there is a sharp surge in products sold and it hits the peak by November.
-By Decemeber we start to notice sharp downslope again until JAnuary when sales will gradually pick up.
+This line chart shows us that sales generally picks up from January with few downslopes but steady climbing till August, By August there is a sharp surge in products sales and it hits the peak by November.
+By Mid November we start to notice sharp downslope again until January when sales will gradually start picking up.

 ![Data Analyst](https://github.com/princeadeakanni/NextGen/blob/main/Monthly%20Revenue%20Trend.PNG)

-### Dashboard View
+## Dashboard View
-This is how we represent all our analysis on visualization and so analysis like
+This is how we represent all our analysis on visualization, while some can not be shown indept above, we explain the analysis below.
 - *Total Revenue* which was calculated by Sum(Sales Prices)
 - *Total Customer* which was calculated by Distinct Count of Customer ID
 - *Number Of Countries* which was calulated by Distinct Count of Country